rsnodgrass/pyxantech/README.md

-# Python interface for Xantech amplifiers
+# Python interface for Monoprice, Xantech, and Dayton Audio amplifiers

 This was originally created for use with [Home-Assistant](http://home-assistant.io), but can be used in other contexts as well.
-It supports both the 6-zone Monoprice and 8-zone Xantech amplifiers.
+It supports both the 6-zone Monoprice and 8-zone Xantech amplifiers, as well as Daytona Audio DAX66 amplifiers.

 ## Status